Author: Chloe Wilson - BSc(Hons) Physiotherapy

 1) Ganglions: these are small, usually pea-sized areas of swelling that can occur anywhere.
 They are caused by jelly-like fluid collecting in soft tissues and tend to be painless unless they are pressing on a nerve.

-2) Plantar Fibromatosis:
+3) Plantar Fibromatosis:

 this presents similar to a ganglion with a small nodule in the middle

 of the foot arch, usually on the inner side.
 It is caused by a benign